-- Approximately 643,000 people remain internally displaced while 575,000 Central African refugees sought shelter in neighboring countries.
-It is expected that in 2019, 2.9 million Central Africans—more than half of the country’s population—will need humanitarian assistance, with 1.6 million people in acute need.
-In order to meet humanitarian needs, on January 7, 2019 the Government of the Central African Republic and the Office for the Coordination of Human Affairs (OCHA) officially launched the $430.7 million Humanitarian Response Plan for the year.
+- Approximately 630,834 people remain internally displaced while 632,000 Central African refugees were sheltering in neighboring countries (UNHCR data as of January 30, 2021).
+It is expected that in 2021, 2.8 million Central Africans—more than half of the country’s population—will need humanitarian assistance, with 1.9 million people in acute need.
+In order to meet humanitarian needs, the government of the Central African Republic and the Office for the Coordination of Human Affairs (OCHA) officially launched the $444.7 million Humanitarian Response Plan for 2021.

-- Maternal mortality is among the world’s highest (882 per 100, 000 live births), while the extremely high under-five child mortality rate (179 per 1,000) highlights the severity of the health situation.
+- Maternal mortality is among the world’s highest (882 per 100, 000 live births), while the under-five child mortality rate is the sixth highest in the world, with 116 out of every 1,000 children dying before their fifth birthday (UNICEF, 2020), highlighting the severity of the health situation.

-- The Central African Republic has some of the lowest education and gender equality indicators in the world.
-The poor quality of primary education, the lack of secondary school education for girls, and violence against women and girls, with 11,000 reported incidents each year (2016), 74% of which involve children, remain pressing challenges for the country.
+- The Central African Republic has one of the lowest education and gender equality indicators in the world.
+The poor quality of primary education, the nonexistence of secondary school education for girls, and the numerous cases of violence against women and girls, with 11,000 reported incidents each year (2016), 74% of which involve children, remain pressing challenges for the country.

 - Average life expectancy is 53 years.
-High levels of malnutrition exist, with 41% of the population suffering from chronic malnutrition (stunting).
+High levels of malnutrition exist, with more than 40% of the population suffering from chronic malnutrition (stunting).
 The fertility rate is high at 6.2 children per woman.

 Last Updated: Jul 13, 2021